Nelson Bonilla: Nacional

+Terengganu FC

+In August 2024, it was announced the Bonilla had agreed to sign contract with Terengganu FC.

-International
+International career

-Bonilla made his debut for El Salvador on 23 May 2012 away to New Zealand in a 2–2 draw.
-Bonilla's scored his first goal for El Salvador on 27 May 2012 against Moldova, with his team going on to win 2–0.
+Bonilla made his debut for El Salvador on 23 May 2012 in a 2–2 away draw against New Zealand.
+Bonilla scored his first goal for El Salvador on 27 May 2012 against Moldova, with his team going on to win 2–0.